Living-in.EU Digital Assembly 2026

 Join us on this journey to experience Sofia not just as a city, but as a living chronicle of culture, history and present.

-Please note that the last stop of the tour will be the venue of the Informal Dinner.
+The last stop of the tour will be the venue of the Informal Dinner.

 16 April 2026 at 19:00 — 16 April 2026 at 21:30